JohannesSKunz/IsHospitalQuality/README.md

 We assign to each county a weighted average of the quality exposure, which is equal to the fraction of zip codes that belong to the referral network.
 Weights are the number of zip codes in a county that merge into an HRR, divided by the total number of zip codes in the county, i.e.
 $\frac{zip_{i_{HRR}}}{\sum_{i}zip_i}.$

+We average across hospitals within a given HRR to derive quality at the HRR level and use these weights to calculate exposure at the county level.
 For example, Autauga County comprises 13 zip codes, 4 of which belong to HRR Birmingham and 9 to HRR Montgomery, with hospital quality averages of 0.34 and 0.28, respectively (where lower numbers reflect poorer quality).
 In this example, the assigned weighted quality exposure is 0.30.
 This places Autauga County in the 62.94th percentile of the county quality distribution, which has a mean of 0.38 and a standard deviation of 0.12.

 We refer to this approach as “zip-weighted”.

-We average across hospitals within a given HRR to derive quality at the HRR level and use Eq.
-(1) to calculate exposure at the county level.4 We use three other weighting methods as robustness checks.
+The crosswalk contains other weighting methods, in our case, as robustness checks.
 First, we calculate quality exposure as the average of all HRRs a county has referral ties to without weighing by how many zip codes in a county belong to an HRR.
-In this case, Autauga would have a quality of .

 We refer to this as an “equally-weighted” quality exposure.
-The crosswalk file also contains an approach zip-code population-weighted weights.
+Second, the crosswalk file also contains an approach zip-code population-weighted weights (using census population estimates).

-[Dartmouth-DAC](https://github.com/Dartmouth-DAC/covid-19-hrr-mapping), provides a complementary crosswalk that is similar in many respects but results in more missings.
+Finally, [Dartmouth-DAC](https://github.com/Dartmouth-DAC/covid-19-hrr-mapping), provides a complementary crosswalk that is similar in many respects but results in more missing values.
 In our application, either crosswalk produces similar results, which is however not guaranteed.

 ## Example

-#### County wide supply differences
+#### County-wide supply differences

-We show the application of the weighting for North Carolina.
+The figure shows the application of the weighting for North Carolina.

 NC has access to nine HRRs (Asheville, Charlotte, Durham, Greensboro, Greenville, Hickory, Raleigh, Wilmington, and Winston-Salem); thus each county might have ties to several hospital referral regions.
 In the left Figure, we show the raw weighting, and in the right conditional on county-level characteristics (residualized).

 <img src="./_example/exampleNC.png" height="300">

-The figure can be extracted using the dofile in the example folder.

 #### Country wide quality differences

-Across the whole country, the quality looks like this.
+Across the whole country, the quality looks like this:

 <img src="./_example/e1_fig_map.png" height="400">